sharkdp/great-puzzles/dwarfs-in-blue-hats/puzzle.md

 **Question:** What will be happening if Snow White feels adventurous and dresses **every single dwarf in a blue hat**?
 The full answer would be to explain what will the dwarfs do, when and why.

-As usual there is no communication between the dwarfs or the Snow White whatsoever (the heroes of the puzzles, generally are quite intrinsically oriented).
+As usual there is no communication between the dwarfs whatsoever (the heroes of the puzzles, generally are quite intrinsically oriented).

 [See solution](solution.md)